 40 Years Ago: Mick Taylor Quits the Rolling Stones

 Guitarist Mick Taylor is widely acknowledged as the most technically accomplished musician ever to perform as one of the Rolling Stones.
 His tenure in the band saw him play on some of their most important albums, but it was relatively short-lived; he quit the band on Dec.
-12, 1974, just prior to the band recording ‘Black and Blue.’
+12, 1974, just before the Stones recorded ‘Black and Blue.’

 Taylor had already been playing with British blues legend John Mayall when the Stones fired Brian Jones due to his drug abuse in June of 1969.
 Mayall suggested the 20-year-old musician to the group, and he made his live debut with the Rolling Stones at a free Hyde Park show in London, performing in front of 250,000 people.

 Taylor went on to record a string of classics with the band, including ‘Let It Bleed,’ ‘Sticky Fingers,’ ‘Exile on Main St.’ and ‘It’s Only Rock and Roll.’
 His virtuosic guitar playing brought a very different element to the band, which had previously relied on the rhythmic interplay between Jones and Keith Richards.

 “I think he had a big contribution,” Mick Jagger told Rolling Stone in 1995.
 “He made it very musical.
 He was a very fluent, melodic player, which we never had, and we don’t have now.
 Neither Keith nor [Ronnie Wood] plays that kind of style.”

 “It was very good for me working with him,” added the singer.
 “I could sit down with Mick Taylor, and he would play very fluid lines against my vocals.
 He was exciting, and he was very pretty, and it gave me something to follow, to bang off.
 Some people think that’s the best version of the band that existed.”